Dastari/vite-4-barrel-bug/README.md

 npm install
 vite
 ```
-Browse to the project http://localhost:5174/ and then modify the src/components/TestComponent.tsx and uncomment out the broken component.
+Browse to the project http://localhost:5174/ and then modify the src/components/TestComponent.tsx and uncomment out the broken component and save.